appneta/python-traceview/README.txt

 For more help, please contact support@tracelytics.com or visit: http://support.tracelytics.com

-Thanks for using Tracelytics!
+Thanks for using TraceView!

-- The Tracelytics Team
+- The TraceView Team